What do cloud computing and cultural tolerance have in common? Ask the governor of Indiana and the CEO of Salesforce.

 Pres.
 Obama has also taken a stand against the act: his press secretary, Josh Ernest, said on ABC’s This Week that it was a simple choice for anyone in a leadership position to “stand up and say that it is wrong to discriminate against people just because of who they love.”

-Strangely, according to Yahoo Finance, lawmakers are not owning up to the discrimination that seems to be written into the act.
-Indiana’s two highest congressional representatives, House Speaker Brian Bosma and Senate President David Long, have both claimed that the act was not anti-gay and that additional legislation would be passed as necessary to further clarify that blatant discrimination is off-limits.
+As stated above, according to Yahoo Finance, lawmakers strangely are not owning up to the discrimination that seems to be written into the act.
+Indiana’s two highest congressional representatives, House Speaker Brian Bosma and Senate President David Long have both claimed that the act was not anti-gay and that additional legislation would be passed as necessary to further clarify that blatant discrimination is off-limits.

 Gov. Pence is thus far undeterred by the negative press and economic impact, mentioning on This Week that there were no plans to adjust the language of the act.

 9 Indiana CEOs Express Dissatisfaction with New Law